survivejs/webpack-book/manuscript/developing/02_development_server.md

 - [react-dev-utils](https://www.npmjs.com/package/react-dev-utils) contains webpack utilities developed for Create React App.
 - [webpack-notifier](https://www.npmjs.com/package/webpack-notifier) uses system notifications to let you know of webpack status.

-## Integrating with servers using middlewares

-In case you are developing your entire project against a Node server without a separate frontend build, then one option is to run webpack using [webpack-dev-middleware](https://www.npmjs.com/package/webpack-dev-middleware).

 ## Watching files outside of webpack's module graph

 By default webpack only watches files that your project depends on directly, for example, when you are using `MiniHtmlWebpackPlugin` and have customized it to load the template from a file. [webpack-add-dependency-plugin](https://www.npmjs.com/package/webpack-add-dependency-plugin) solves the problem.